The Tide Is Rising: So Are We!

 Arr.
 Nick Page

-The Story Behind The Tide Is Rising:
+The Story Behind the Anthem

 When I was a newly ordained rabbi in 2015, I read an email that would change my life: I was being invited to perform a song at Coming Together in Faith on Climate, an interfaith service at the National Cathedral in Washington, D.C. in honor of Pope Frances’ visit to the US capitol.
 It was my mother who suggested I write my own song for the occasion, and I remembered the empowering words I’d seen at a climate rally several months earlier: “The Seas Are Rising: So Are We!”
 The line came from Gulf Shore Rising, a grassroots coalition responding with resilience and commitment to the disastrous BP Gulf oil spill in 2010.